Aotoge/hello-world/README.md

 Hey!

-A complete newbie to everything, in every sense possible.
+A complete newbie to everything, in every sense possible!